ttkorhonen/e3pages/docs/design/4_package_management.md

-When you use a package manager, like `apt` or `npm` or `pip`, you typically only see the front-end; you do not have to specify where the packages can be found (albeit you can often modify this path if you so wish; for example if you have a custom registry), and you do not have to know about how packages actually have been built---the only thing of importance is that there exists a built package that is compatible with your system.
+When you use a package manager, like `apt` or `npm` or `pip`, you typically only see the front-end; you do not have to specify where the packages can be found (although you can often modify this path if you so wish; for example if you have a custom registry), and you do not have to know about how packages actually have been built---the only thing of importance is that there exists a built package that is compatible with your system.

 In the case of e3, there are currently two different management solutions.
-They use the same back-end (composed of the EPICS base build system and `driver.Makefile` from *require*), but are otherwise different; one uses custom tooling, and the other one uses existing community tooling.
+They use the same back-end (composed of the EPICS base build system and `driver.makefile` from *require*), but are otherwise different; one uses custom tooling, and the other one uses existing community tooling.
 These solutions require different project structures, and the *wrappers* for the latter solution are referred to as *conda recipes*.